What does endometriosis feel like?

-Because i don’t know for sure yet either way.
-Unfortunately, though, ladies with this condition will have a significantly lower chance of getting pregnant.
+Because I don’t know for sure yet either way.
+Unfortunately, people with this condition will have a significantly lower chance of getting pregnant.
 According to the American Society for Reproductive Medicine, endometriosis can be found in up to 50 percent of infertile women, and those with endometriosis typically deal with infertility about 50 percent of the time.
 So yeah, the odds aren’t in my favor, but you won’t see me stop.

 5. Until then, though, it’s safe to say, I’ll probably gain some weight.

-Hormonal treatment helps: but it isn’t a cure
+Hormonal treatment helps endometriosis: but it isn’t a cure

 Now, this hormonal treatment I’m on won’t “cure” endometriosis because there isn’t one.

 But it’s supposed to help manage my pain by controlling my periods.
 Hormonal therapy, a.k.a.
 Oral contraceptives are actually used for many reasons other than preventing pregnancy.
 Remember a few minutes ago, when I told you about progesterone deficiencies, its symptoms, and estrogen?
 Well, the pills I take contain those exact hormones (similar to the ones normally produced by my ovaries).
 So all of those awful things I’ve been dealing with are primarily gone.
 I have no words.
 And I mean that, in the best way.

 My pimples are drying up.
 My skin isn’t cracking.
 I’m not as tired as I used to be.
 I haven’t woken up sweating in weeks.
 I’m still craving sugar (hey, I’m only human), but my cognitive skills are sharper, and my joint pain is way down.
 I haven’t had a period yet (since starting birth control), but I’m supposed to any day now, and besides wanting to eat the entire kitchen, I don’t want to kill anyone.